Brain damage in former players fuels soccer 'heading' fears

 The scientists found evidence of chronic traumatic encephalopathy (CTE), a potential cause of dementia, in four of the six brains.
 All six also had signs of Alzheimer's disease.

-CTE is common in ex-boxers and has been linked to progressive memory, behavioral and motor impairment.
+CTE is common in ex-boxers and has been linked to progressive memory, behavioural and motor impairment.

 Unlike boxing or American football, blows to the head in soccer are generally lower impact and players are less likely to experience concussion.
 But there may still be cumulative damage from sub-concussive impacts, experts believe.